 - First mount the flannel polishing attachment onto the drill bit.

-- To set up the fibres of the polishing attachment, hold the rotating polishing disc against a square object.
+- To set up the fibers of the polishing attachment, hold the rotating polishing disc against a square object.

 - Next, apply some polishing paste to the polishing wheel and carefully hold the workpiece you want to polish against the wheel.

 - Now you can polish the object with even movements.
-You sould continue to do this until you have achieved the desired degree of gloss.
+You should continue to do this until you have achieved the desired degree of gloss.